 I look forward to August each year because it means the beginning of farmers market time in Utah.
 I actually get giddy to go.
-I am the only one that gets that way?
+As a result, I get to make wonderful dishes like these burrito bowls.
+Now, I am the only one that gets that way?

 The produce at the farmers market is always amazing and I love supporting local farmers.
 You can also find some new items to try that you may not see in your regular grocery store.
 My new find at this years market was white bell peppers!